 British Expats in Germany

 Over the years, Germany has had a large British expatriate community, mainly through military personnel stationed there since 1945.
 Then, there was an influx of British builders & workers in the seventies and eighties who came to work in Germany – immortalised in the television series Auf Wiedersehen Pet!
-However, they did not settle permanently, but went […]
+However, they did not settle permanently but returned […]

-Why learn German you may ask?
+Why learn German, you may ask?
 Please read on … There are about 7,000 languages worldwide.
 Many languages are threatened by extinction, especially languages spoken by natives in Asia and America.
 Some languages are spoken by only a couple of people.
-More that 50% of languages have less than 10,000 speakers; more than 25% of […]
+More than 50% of languages have less than 10,000 speakers; more than 25% have […]

 Fighting ‘Denglisch’

 ‘Denglisch’ is a combination of Deutsch (German) and English.
-Introduced to Germany by the American way of life, it has’ crept’ into German, according to the German Language Society.
-The German Language Society is not against Anglicism per se but against the readiness of Germans who can’t speak English to use ‘Denglisch’ to prance abound […]
+Introduced to Germany by the American way of life, it has crept’ into German, according to the German Language Society.
+The German Language Society is not against Anglicism per se but against the readiness of Germans who can’t speak English to use ‘Denglisch’ to impress others. […]

 Plautdietsch – low German

-What is Plautdietch (Plattdeutsch), and how comes that language variants are spoken the world over?
+What is Plautdietch (Plattdeutsch), and do people worldwide speak that language variant?
 Plautdietsch or Mennonite Low German is a Low Prussian dialect.
 ‘Low’ refers to the plains of northern Germany, and Dietsch (Deutsch) means German.
 As mentioned in our previous article, Germans were invited by the Russian Empire to settle there.
-Amongst […]
+Amongst Germans from many […]

-Russia German is a term describing Germans who migrated to Russia from the start of the 13th century to the end of the 19th century.
+Russia-German is a term describing Germans who migrated to Russia from the start of the 13th century to the end of the 19th century.
 They are also known as German Russians or Soviet Germans.
 Tsarina Catherine II, herself of German descent, introduced an open immigration policy for Russia.
-Many Germans used the opportunity to […]
+Many Germans used the opportunity to leave […]

 Understanding Germans